EL NIÑO SOUTHERN OSCILLATION (ENSO)

 DIAGNOSTIC DISCUSSION

-La Niña persisted in November, as indicated by the continuation of below-average sea surface temperatures (SSTs) across the central and eastern equatorial Pacific Ocean [Fig. 1].
-The latest weekly Niño-3.4 index value was -0.5°C, with the other Niño index values between -0.2°C and -0.4°C [Fig. 2].
-Recent negative subsurface temperature anomalies weakened slightly (averaged from 180°-100°W; [Fig. 3]), but below-average temperatures continued from the surface to 200m depth in the eastern half of the equatorial Pacific [Fig. 4].
-The tropical atmosphere reflected La Niña, with low-level easterly wind anomalies evident in the central Pacific and upper-level westerly wind anomalies observed across most of the equatorial Pacific Ocean.
-Enhanced convection persisted over Indonesia and suppressed convection was near the Date Line [Fig. 5].
+La Niña continued in February 2026, with below-average sea surface temperatures (SSTs) persisting in the east-central equatorial Pacific Ocean [Fig. 1].
+The latest weekly Niño-3.4 index value was -0.5°C, with the westernmost (Niño-4) and easternmost (Niño-1+2) indices at -0.2°C and +0.6°C, respectively [Fig. 2].
+The equatorial subsurface temperature index (average from 180°-100°W) continued to increase [Fig. 3], reflecting the strengthening of above-average subsurface temperatures across the Pacific [Fig. 4].
+Over the east-central equatorial Pacific, low-level wind anomalies were easterly, while upper-level wind anomalies were westerly.
+Convection was suppressed over the Date Line and convection was enhanced over Indonesia [Fig. 5].
 The traditional and equatorial Southern Oscillation indices were positive.
-Collectively, the coupled ocean-atmosphere system remains consistent with La Niña.
+Collectively, the coupled ocean-atmosphere system remained consistent with La Niña.

 MOST RECENT FORECAST GRAPHIC